hariddha-coder/DKD-deep-krishi-development/Idea.md

 ## Concept Overview

 This idea is inspired by the mathematical concept of Sequence and Series.
 Just like exponential growth, the dairy farming model will follow a doubling pattern every year.
-It starts with an initial set of 100 cows (bhains) and scales up through their natural calving process.
+It starts with an initial set of 100 buffalo and scales up through their natural calving process.

 ## Phase 1: Dairy Farming